mshilts1/biostoreCapacity/README.md

 Both $x$ and $y$ can increase, but as one increases the capacity for the other decreases.
 The total capacity cannot exceed 1, or 100%.

+## What should go into the forecast model of when the BioStore will be at capacity?

+- Historical data (time series data on number of ECHO tubes store in the BioStore). ✓
+- Expected number of kits that will be collected by kit type over time.
+  ✘
+- Expected number of kits over time needs to include ability to handle complexities introduced due to “specialized” kits, which are not collected by all sites.
+- Number of tubes in current kit builds per each kit type. ✓
+- Proportion of tubes from each kit type expected to be sent back to the biorepository. (e.g., may get only a tiny bit of urine from young babies, and so won’t get all three 1.9ml tubes back.).
+- <span style="color:blue">blue</span>.